 Ukraine produced 78.1TWh of nuclear energy in 2019, which accounted for 53.9% of the total electricity produced in the country.

 The country is highly dependent on nuclear energy and receives most of its nuclear fuel and services from Russia.
-It is proactively purchasing fuel from Westinghouse, a company based in the US, to reduce its dependence on Russia.
+Due to geopolitical disputes, the country proactively purchases fuel from US company Westinghouse to lessen its dependence on Russia.

-The UK has a combined net nuclear energy capacity of 8.9GW with 15 operable nuclear reactors.
-It generated 51TWh of nuclear energy in 2019, which was 15.6% of the country’s total electricity output.
+The UK has a combined net nuclear energy capacity of 8.9GW with 13 operational nuclear reactors.
+The country generated 51TWh of nuclear energy in 2019, which represented approximately 16% of the country’s total electricity output.

 Construction has started on two new reactors at the operational Hinkley Point plant, with a planned combined capacity of 3.3GW.
 These would generate 7% of the country's current electricity requirements.

 Approximately half of the country’s existing nuclear power reactors will be retired by 2035.
 The UK Government intends to support development of at least one new nuclear reactor.
 The legislation and funding surrounding this has caused a mixed reaction from nuclear developers, with several projects proposed and cancelled over the past few years.

 10. Spain - 7.1GW of nuclear generation

 Until recently, Sweden held the number 10 spot.
 Following the shutdown of its Ringhals 1 and 2 reactors, the country's installed nuclear capacity fell below that of Spain.

 Nuclear currently generates approximately 22% of Spain's electricity.
 The country has an installed capacity of 7.1GW, generated by seven reactors.
 All of these first connected to the grid between 1983 and 1988, with little consideration to nuclear since.